 Small Business Valuation Multiples Simplified

-One common method of valuing a small business is to use valuation multiples.
+One standard method of valuing a small business is to use valuation multiples.

-Valuation multiples for a small business are simply a way of comparing your business to other businesses in your industry that have been sold recently.
+Valuation multiples for a small business are a method of comparing your business to other businesses in your industry that have been recently sold.

 The following are some common valuation multiples for small businesses: